Rick's Daily Tips

 • Contact Me

-You are here: Home / Smart Phone Tips / Q&A: Is there a surcharge for using a phone with Wi-Fi instead of 4G?
+You are here: Home / Smart Phone Tips / Q&A: Is there a surcharge for using WiFi instead of cellular data?

-Q&A: Is there a surcharge for using a phone with Wi-Fi instead of 4G?
+Q&A: Is there a surcharge for using WiFi instead of cellular data?

 I absolutely love it, but I got a huge bill yesterday because they said I went over my monthly data allotment by several gigabytes.